-GT Pathways courses, in which the student earns a C- or higher, will always transfer and apply to GT Pathways requirements in AA, AS and most bachelor's degrees at every public Colorado college and university.
+GT Pathways courses, in which the student earns a C- or higher, will transfer and apply to GT Pathways requirements in AA, AS and most bachelor's degrees at any public Colorado college and university.

-If there is a hold on your account, please email FRCC to get it removed.
+If there is ever a hold on your account, please email FRCC to find out how to get it removed.

-When you are approved, you will receive an email from the District letting you know that you have been approved and what are the required next steps.
-Please email us if you are close to the deadline to apply and have not received an email.
+When you are approved, you will receive an email from BVSD Career and College Connections letting you know that you have been approved and what are the required next steps.
+Please check your SPAM folder and email us if you are close to the deadline to apply and have not received an email.
+Students taking class in the high school will not receive an email.

-After you have received your FRCC 'S' number or student ID, you are ready to register for classes.
+After you have received your FRCC 'S' number or student ID and you have been approved by BVSD, you are ready to register for classes.
 Go online to your student eWOLF account (FRCC website link at the top left corner).
-Click here for video instructions.
-Pay attention to register deadlines!
+Pay attention to registration deadlines!

 - Check your college issued email account in eWolf, this is where you will communicate with your instructors